soophiiaaa/query-builder/README.md

 ![updates](https://img.shields.io/badge/updates-frequent-brightgreen)
 ![tests](https://img.shields.io/badge/tests-in%20progress-yellow)

 This repository is a query builder — a tool that allows you to create database queries programmatically using methods and functions instead of writing raw SQL.
-This makes the code more readable, secure, flexible, and easier to maintain, almost like assembling building blocks to construct statements such as `SELECT`, `WHERE`, and `ORDER BY` in an intuitive way, independent of the database engine.
+This makes the code more readable, secure, flexible, and easier to maintain, almost like assembling building blocks to construct statements such as `SELECT`, `WHERE`, and `ORDER BY` in an intuitive way.

 The development of this component has been a major learning experience.
 I'm improving my programming logic, adopting better practices, and gaining a deeper understanding of software architecture, testing, and security.